microsoftarchive/iot-journey/README.md

 Our intended audience for this guidance is any senior developer or architect interested in developing an IoT solution.
-Our reference implementation will primarily target the .NET platform, however we will aim to make the written guidance platform agnostic as we reasonably can.
+Our reference implementation will primarily target the .NET platform, however we will aim to make the written guidance as _platform agnostic_ as we reasonably can.
 It is likely that we will be discussing various open source and non-.NET technologies as well.
 If you feel that there is anything more that we can do to make this guidance accessible to a broader audience, you are encouraged to share.